Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

   - `GemLevel` condition must be present.
 The stricter it is, the better.
   - `Quality` condition must be present.
 The stricter it is, the better.
   - `Corrupted` condition must be present.
-  - `GemQualityType` condition must either not exist or allow `Superior`.
 - `bases`:
   - `ItemLevel` condition must be present.
 The stricter it is, the better.
   - `HasInfluence ==` condition must be present.